How to Get Dried Glue Off Painted Wood?

 4- Nail polish remover

-• Apply some nail polish remover on the stain with a clean rag
+• Apply some non-acetone nail polish remover on the stain with a clean rag

-• After few minutes you can easily remove the softened glue with emery paper
+• After a few minutes, remove the softened glue with emery paper, steel sponge, or steel wool.

 5- Brake Cleaner